30 Best Practices for Preventing a Data Breach

 Every IT security policy should, at minimum, include:

-- Objectives: what the policy seeks to accomplish
+- Objectives: What the policy seeks to accomplish

-- Scope: what data, systems, and networks the policy covers
+- Scope: What data, systems, and networks the policy covers

-- Specific goals: regulatory and industry standards’ compliance requirements as well as controls
+- Specific goals: Regulatory and industry standards’ compliance requirements as well as controls

-- Responsibilities: who is in charge of the day-to-day activities
+- Responsibilities: Who is in charge of the day-to-day activities

 10. Establish a privacy policy